 In fact, even the first time few times you do it, you'll most likely feel less stressed, more calmer, and more aware throughout the day.

-The earlier you can wake up and meditate, the better.
+Also, the earlier you can wake up and meditate, the better.
 Successful people have a habit of waking up really early - there's something about early morning, it's peaceful, it's calm.
 It's not 'work hours' yet and your mind is like a blank slate.

 It's so much easier to focus at that time.